JoshuaGrams/asctiiroid/README.md

 * A - Accelerate (uses a turn).
 * Q - Boost (higher acceleration if you have fuel: uses a turn).
 * Z - Do nothing for one turn (drift at the current velocity).
-* G - Use any powerup or exit you touch next turn (doesn't use a turn).
+* G - Use any powerup or exit you touch.
 * Space - Fire a shot, if you have ammo.

 I've used the Asteroids mechanic where you have a limited number